Penile sheath

-Almost all mammal penises have foreskins or prepuce, although in non-human cases the foreskin is usually a sheath (sometimes called the preputial sheath, praeputium or penile sheath) into which the whole penis is retracted.
+Almost all mammal penises have prepuces.
+In non-human mammals, the prepuce is sometimes called the penile sheath or preputial sheath.

 In koalas, the foreskin contains naturally occurring bacteria that play an important role in fertilization.
-In some bat species, the prepuce contains an erectile tissue structure called the accessory corpus cavernosus.
+In some bat species, the prepuce contains an erectile tissue structure called the accessory corpus cavernosum.

 During musth, a male elephant may urinate with the penis still in the sheath, which causes the urine to spray on the hind legs.

-Male dogs have a conspicuous penis sheath.
+Male dogs and wild dogs have a large and conspicuous penile sheath.

 In stallions, the retractor penis muscle contracts to retract the stallion's penis into the sheath and relaxes to allow the penis to extend from the sheath.

-The penis sheath of a male axis deer is elongated and urine-stained.
-When rubbing trees with their horns, these stags sometimes move the penis back and forth rapidly inside its sheath.
-Male bison and fallow deer have tufts of fur at the end of their penis sheaths.
+The penile sheath of a male axis deer is elongated and urine-stained.
+When rubbing trees with their antlers, these stags sometimes move the penis back and forth rapidly inside its sheath.
+Male bison and fallow deer have tufts of fur at the end of their penile sheaths.

 In rodents, the length of the prepuce is related to urine marking behavior.